 Enrichment - We offer a very broad and varied enrichment programme so that students may explore and develop their talents and character beyond the classroom.
 We have a timetabled period each week on a Wednesday afternoon for enrichment.
 We develop a love of the subjects in our curriculum with trips and visits, guest speakers, and drop-down days.

-Any concerns regarding student progress or learning in the first instance should be raised with the appropriate Director of Learning.
+Any concerns regarding student progress or learning in the first instance should be raised with the appropriate Director of Learning (see staff list for details).
 Parents can contact the academy on 0207 737 9520 or via email requesting a call back from a Director of Learning.